dongdong/Notes/DS/DistributedSystemsForFunAndProfit.md

 	- In a partially ordered set, some pairs of elements are not comparable and hence a partial order doesn't specify the exact order of every item
 	- Any system that can only do one thing at a time will create a total order of operations
 	- Total order makes executions of programs predictable.
 This order can be maintained on a distributed system, but at a cost:
-		- communication is expensive, and
+		- communication is expensive
 		- time synchronization is difficult and fragile

 * Time
-	- Time is a source of order.
+	- Time is a source of order
-	- It allows us to define the order of operations, which also has an interpretation that people can understand (a second, a minute, a day and so on)
+	- It allows us to define the order of operations, which also has an interpretation that people can understand e.g. a second, a minute, a day

 * Three interpretations of time and timestamp:
 	- Order
 		- we can attach timestamps to unordered events to order them
 		- we can use timestamps to enforce a specific ordering of operations or the delivery of messages.
-E.g., by delaying an operation if it arrives out of order
+For example by delaying an operation if it arrives out of order
 		- we can use the value of a timestamp to determine whether something happened chronologically before something else
 	- Duration
 		-  Algorithms can use durations to make some judgment calls.
 In particular, the amount of time spent waiting can provide clues about whether a system is partitioned or merely experiencing high latency
 	- Interpretation
-		- The value of a timestamp can be interpreted as a date, which is useful.
-For example, a timestamp of when a downtime started from a log file.
+		- The value of a timestamp can be interpreted as a date, which is useful, like a timestamp of when a downtime started from a log file.

-* Benifits from time in a distributed system:
+* Benifits of time in a distributed system:
 	- Time can define order across a system without communication
 	- Time can define boundary conditions for algorithms
 		- To distinguish between "high latency" and "server or network link is down"